AAEAC

 The starter motor is responsible for getting your car’s engine running.
 Starter motors rarely fail, but they tend to fail suddenly when they do.
 You likely have an issue with the starter motor if:

-Talk to an auto electrician about starter motor repairs if you notice any of the above symptoms.
+Talk to an auto electrician if you notice any of the above symptoms.
 You can damage the engine if you continue trying to start your car with a faulty starter motor.

 3. Faulty Alternator